 - The control over the turnaround time of the product is in the hands of your manufacturer.
 If there are any delays or cancellations from your supplier, your business is the one that ends up losing clients and credibility.
 That's why it's very important that you know the precise date of release and availability in your stock before setting the date in your store.

 - Pre-orders don't work well for sellers on Amazon or eBay.
 You will need to maintain stock, and these platforms have a strict policy for quick shipping.
 If there are delays and you get negative feedback or ratings, you run the risk of losing your account.

 Convinced pre-orders are right for you?
 Here are some tips on how to successfully manage one!

 Market your pre-orders well on social media

 Pre-orders can be the perfect promotion for your social media channels.
-Your pre-order campaign should create excitement around your item and get more eyeballs to your website, so consider running paid advertisements on Facebook, Instagram, Twitter, and other social media platforms to entice your target audience.
+Your online pre-order campaign should create excitement around your item and get more eyeballs to your website, so consider setting paid advertisements on Facebook, Instagram, Twitter, and other social media platforms to entice your target audience.

 Communication is key

 While you're marketing your pre-order on social media, don't forget to inform your current customers by sending an email to your subscriber list!